-The American College of Surgeons (ACS) has announced that it will permanently discontinue in-person site visits for trauma center verification.
-Starting in 2021, all verification visits will be conducted remotely in a virtual format.
+The American College of Surgeons (ACS) has announced that it has developed a process for conducting trauma center verification site visits in a virtual format.
 ACS leaders also reported that they will soon finalize major revisions to the college’s trauma center standards.

 The upcoming changes were previewed during the 2020 TQIP Annual Scientific Meeting and Training, which took place online December 7-10.

-During the “New Approach to Verification” session, leaders of the Verification Review Committee (VRC) explained the new site visit process and outlined several changes to trauma center requirements.
+During the “New Approach to Verification” session, leaders of the Verification Review Committee (VRC) explained the virtual site visit process and outlined several changes to trauma center requirements.

-After the ACS suspended verification site visits in March 2020, the VRC developed plans to restructure the review process for remote technology.
+After the ACS extended all verification periods for one year in March 2020, the VRC developed plans to restructure the review process for remote technology.
 The VRC then piloted a virtual site visit process at three U.S. trauma centers.

-According to Nilda Garcia, MD, FACS, vice chair of the VRC, the new virtual system includes several important modifications:
+According to Nilda Garcia, MD, FACS, vice chair of the VRC, the virtual review process includes several important modifications:

 New support roles.
 To facilitate the virtual review process, trauma centers will need to assign staff to perform two new roles — site visit coordinator and site visit navigator.